animegolem/proportions-et-relations-colorees/README.md

 - Language toggle: click “Version française” (or `?l=fr`) to switch FR/EN in place.
 - Eyedropper: use the floating dropper button.
 Click on the image, 2D circle, or 3D view to sample, then adjust in the panel.
 Copy values via the Copy buttons.
 - Image zoom: click the image to toggle full/thumbnail.
+- Drag and Drop: Drag images anywhere in the application to load.
-- Export: PNG/SVG under section 5.
+- Export: PNG/SVG/Analysis under section 5.

 ## Quick Start
 - Requirements: Node.js 18.20.8